Football … We’re talking Football?? It’s time to talk baseball and here is the wayyyyy too early 2019 MLB Power Rankings.

 Erik Neander is an underrated GM.
 While his moves at first seemed too reactive and confusing, they completely changed the franchise for the better.
 Example, trading Chris Archer to Pittsburgh for Tyler Glasnow, Austin Meadows and Shane Baz was pure genius.
 Even his earlier transaction when he moved Tampa legend Evan Longoria to San Francisco for star infield prospect Christian Arroyo was a move that restocks this new Rays team with potential future All-Stars.
 Blake Snell looks to continue his ridiculous 2018 campaign, where he pitched a 1.89 ERA and garnered 21 wins.
 Expect Willy Adames to be the starting shortstop Opening Day.
 Out of most prospects, he seems to be developing into a complete star.
 The Rays could add another cheap bat or two in the infield though.

 A true Cinderella story, the Phillies surprised everyone in 2018.
 That is before September.
 September was not a good month for the Phillies.
 While it seemed they were destined to pop the champagne, their bullpen showed the glaring holes they have and the team’s defense was the worst in the majors.
+The bullpen issues stop the Phillies from climbing higher into the MLB Power Rankings.
 For those who thought this team was like the Atlanta Braves, think again.
 While the Phillies have a great core of young players now and coming into the bigs, they are a couple years out from competing in the East.
 This off-season they’ll have to sign some legit arms and a couple solid bats and figure out what they want to do with Rhys Hoskins in the field.
 J.P.
 Crawford will also have to show why he was at one time their top prospect.

 Hiring Brad Ausmus as their next manager to succeed Mike Scioscia could either be a genius analytics move or could wind up being a complete disaster.
 To be honest, it’s 50/50 at best.
 Did Mike Trout approve of this move?
 The Angels’ farm system has been plucked of relevant prospects.
 So this off-season the Angels will have to make some moves in free agency to improve their roster.
 2020 is the most important year for the club.
 Either they become contenders before then, or have one hell of a sales pitch, and truck loads of money ($500 million maybe??), to keep the Millville Meteor in their outfield.
 And that might be the same year Shohei Ohtani returns to the mound.